conmaol/maglocunus/AI/LLMs/RAGFineTuning.md

 4. The LLM combines the original prompt with the retrieved data and probabilistically generates a response.

-5. Until the LLM judges the response to be sufficiently faithful to the retrieved data:
+5. [Optional verification loop] Until the LLM judges the response to be sufficiently faithful to the retrieved data:
     a.
-The LLM regenerates the response. [the verification loop]
+The LLM re-generates the response.

 6. The LLM returns the generated response to the user.
 ```